 I think she’s around eight years old.
 The boy about six; he’s running, face turned to the air above, arms stretched up in a V shape.
 The little girl is probably two or three; she stands and watches like she doesn’t know what to do.

 Squeaks, yelps and giggles pursue the golden leaves as they spin and tumble.
 The older girl shouts in triumph, holds a leaf to her bowed forehead, closes her eyes and mouths silent words.
 She looks up again into the autumn cascade.
 The boy misses a catch, scoops the leaf from the ground and throws it towards the little girl.
-She giggles and picks up a tight fistful of leaves from the ground.
+She giggles and picks up a tight fistful of leaves.
 Holding it towards the boy, her body and arm jerk.
 The leaves jump from her hand and scatter.
 She doesn’t know how to throw yet.

 Sunlight.
 Sunlight so bright.
 It adds life, makes things more real.
 Trees can be so huge, so vast.
 Why is everything so super-real, so vivid?